-AMP Limited and its wholly owned controlled entities, which are Australian domiciled companies (including the Company) comprise a tax-consolidated group of which AMP Limited is the head entity.
-The implementation date for the tax-consolidated group was 30 June 2003
+AMP Limited and its wholly owned controlled entities, which are Australian domiciled companies (including the Company) comprise a taxconsolidated group of which AMP Limited is the head entity.
+The implementation date for the tax-consolidated group was 30 June 2003.

-Under tax consolidation, AMP Limited, as head entity, assumes the following balances from subsidiaries within the tax-consolidated group:
+Under tax consolidation, AMP Limited, as head entity, assumes the following balances from entities within the tax-consolidated group:

-- (i) current tax balances arising from external transactions recognised by entities in the tax-consolidated group, occurring after the implementation date; and - (ii) deferred tax assets arising from unused tax losses and unused tax credits recognised by entities in the tax-consolidated group.
+- current tax balances arising from external transactions recognised by entities in the tax-consolidated group, occurring after the implementation date, and - deferred tax assets arising from unused tax losses and unused tax credits recognised by entities in the tax-consolidated group.